SenseStageTeam/sensestage_documentation/_sensestage-v1/connecting-a-haptic-motor-to-a-minibee/the-electronics.md

     - the emitter - in the schematic the pin pointing down and connected to ground,
     - the collector - in the schematic the pin pointing up and connected to the diode, capacitor and vibration motor.

 Which physical pins these are on the device can vary per transistor, so you will have to look up the datasheet of your transistor (if you type in a search engine the type number (e.g. 2N3904) and 'datasheet', you will normally find the PDF of the datasheet easily).
-On the datasheet there will be a diagram like below, with the schematic symbol and an image of the component indicating which pin is which.
+On the datasheet there will be a diagram like below, with the schematic symbol and an image of the component indicating which pin is which, or describing which pin is which in a list of pin number (indicated in the image which pin has which number) and what is the collector (C), base (B) and emitter (E).

 ![](/img/haptic/2N3904_pinout.png)